 As well as the physical size of the travel mug, you want to think about how much liquid it can hold.

 Sixteen-ounce mugs are quite popular, but our top picks range from 10 to 30 ounces.
 Conveniently, some travel mug manufacturers give you the option of selecting from a number of sizes.
-For example, the RTIC Tumbler featured in our product matrix holds 30 ounces, but the company also offers this model in 10-, 12-, and 20-ounce capacities.
+For example, the RTIC Tumbler featured in our product list holds 30 ounces, but the company also offers this model in 10-, 12-, and 20-ounce capacities.

 The size you choose depends on what you plan to carry in your travel mug, how much of it you drink, and how long you want it to last.
 A 10-ounce mug would be perfect for someone who just wants a single cup of coffee.
 A 30-ounce mug would be more suitable for someone who fills their travel mug in the morning and enjoys sipping from it all day.
 (This is where a cup with good insulation comes in handy!)

 Do you prefer basic black or neon pink?
 Fortunately, most makes and models come in a range of colors so you can choose the shade you love.

 However, some mugs offer more variety than others.
 For instance, the Simple Modern Tumbler comes in 16 different colors, whereas the Thermos Stainless King only gives you five color selections.

 A larger mug doesn’t necessarily hold more liquid than a smaller one.
 Capacity also depends on how the mug is designed and how thick the insulation is.
 Before making your purchase, check a mug’s capacity in ounces.

 Travel mugs are one of those products where paying a bit more will get you a more durable item from a brand you know and trust.
 That said, the pricier travel mugs you see in stores and online aren’t likely to break your bank account.